 Howard Bromberg is a clinical professor who teaches Legal Practice and in the newly established Master of Advanced Corporation Law program.
 He published

-Howard Bromberg teaches in the Legal Practice Program, where he also taught from 1996 to 2000.
-Prior to returning to Michigan Law, he was associate professor of law and assistant dean of clinical and professional skills programs at the Ave Maria School of Law in Ann Arbor.
-From 2001 to 2003, he was a visiting professor at Harvard Law School, where he helped establish the new First-Year Lawyering Program and served as its associate director.
+U.S. Legal Practice Skills for International Law Students (Carolina Academic Press, 2014) with Anne Burr.
+Prior to teaching at Michigan Law, he was associate professor of law and assistant dean of clinical and professional skills programs at the Ave Maria School of Law in Ann Arbor.
+From 2001 to 2003, he was a visiting professor at Harvard Law School, where he helped establish the First-Year Lawyering Program and served as its associate director.
 From 2008 to 2010, he designed and directed the legal writing program at the newly created Peking University School of Transnational Law, where he was also a visiting professor.
-Prof. Bromberg has also taught at Chicago and Stanford law schools.
-Before entering the academy, he practiced law as an assistant district attorney in the Appeals Bureau of the New York County District Attorney's Office and as legislative counsel to Congressman Thomas Petri of Wisconsin.
-Prof. Bromberg received his BA and JD from Harvard Law School and his JSM from Stanford Law School.
-He serves on the advisory committee of the State of Michigan Moot Court Competition, which he chaired from 2005 to 2006 when he directed the annual competition.
+Professor Bromberg has taught at Chicago and Stanford law schools and at the China University School of Law.
+He has published numerous books and articles on subjects in law, legal history, and biography, and edited the three-volume